close

 What is rubber injection moulding?

-Created as an extension of the plastic industry in the 1960s, rubber injection moulding is a process where a heated rubber compound or material is injected into a closed mould under high pressure.
+Rubber injection moulding, created in the 1960s as an extension of the plastic industry, is a process in which a heated rubber compound or material is injected into a closed mould under high pressure.

-The rubber injection moulding process can be performed with a range of rubber materials, including silicone, neoprene, nitrile and EPDM, and has enabled manufacturers to create a variety of moulded rubber products.
+The rubber injection moulding process can be performed with a range of rubber materials, including silicone, neoprene, nitrile, and EPDM, enabling manufacturers to create a variety of moulded rubber products.

 Advantages of rubber injection moulding

-There are a range of benefits that come from rubber injection moulding, such as:
+There is a range of benefits that come from rubber injection moulding, such as:

 • Minimal material wastage